EXCLUSIVE-ECB policymakers told Ukraine war may shave 0.3%-0.4% off GDP | Business

 All sources said Lane would bring more refined forecasts to the ECB's March 10 policy meeting, at which it is expected to decide the future of its long-established Asset Purchase Programme (APP).
 It has already said it will stop making new bond purchases under a pandemic emergency scheme after March.
 Lane did not present new inflation forecasts but he did tell Thursday's meeting there would be a significant increase in the 2022 projection, while hinting that estimates at the end of the horizon could still be below the ECB's 2% target.

 An ECB spokesperson declined to comment.
+At a news conference later on Friday Lagarde said it was "premature" to assess the exact impact of the conflict on the economy.
 The ECB's forecast horizon currently stretches to 2024.

 The inflation and growth forecasts will be crucial to determine if the ECB can wind down the APP, paving the way for its first rate hike in more than a decade.
 Greek central bank governor Yannis Stournaras, a policy dove known for favouring lower rates, told Reuters the ECB should continue buying bonds at least until the end of the year to cushion the fallout from the Ukraine crisis.